-The use of aceclofenac may impair female fertility and is not recommended in women attempting to conceive.
-In women who have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of aceclofenac should be considered.
+The use of Aceclofenac Extended Release Tablets 200 mg may impair female fertility and is not recommended in women attempting to conceive.
+In women who have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of Aceclofenac Extended Release Tablets 200 mg should be considered.